 It means, whether you want to increase or decrease the volume, you do not need your TV remote anymore.
 You can control the volume by your all-new Alexa remote for Fire TV Stick 4K.
-Also, you can mute the sound and power off your Firestick.
+Also, you can mute the sound and switch OFF your Firestick.

 Here is the place where you need to concentrate more…

 If your TV resolution is 1080p only then there is no need to upgrade your Fire TV Stick.
-Because for this you need to get a new 4K TV.
+Because of this, you need to get a new 4K TV.